-- 8.1 The faculty and residents must evaluate the program and curriculum annually to ensure that it is consistent with the current goals of the program and further address, at minimum: aggregate performance on the annual Resident In-Service Examination; pass rates on the AOBOO-HNS certification examination; resident retention rates in the program; percent of graduates completing the program in 60 months; placement of graduates and professional accomplishments of graduates. - 8.2 All evaluations must be signed by the person completing the evaluation, the program director and the resident. - 8.3 The program director or a designee must meet with the resident semiannually to review and document the resident's progress. - 8.4 At the end of each training year, the program director, with faculty input, must determine whether each resident has the necessary qualifications to progress to the next training year or be considered training/program complete. - 8.5 At the end of each training year, the program director and the resident must complete and send an Annual Report to the AOCOO-HNS within thirty (30) days of completion of each training year.
-The annual report consists of: the resident segregated totals (Logs), the program directors report, the professional paper, the home study verification, and in service exam scores.
-Delinquent annual reports will not be reviewed until a delinquency fee is paid as determined by the AOCOO-HNS 's administrative policies. - 8.6 The resident must prepare an annual professional paper during the OGME 2, OGME 3, and OGME 4 years of training that is either an original contribution or a case report.
+- 8.1 The faculty and residents must evaluate the program and curriculum annually to ensure that it is consistent with the current goals of the program and further address, at minimum: aggregate performance on the annual Resident Ophthalmic Knowledge Assessment Program (OKAP) Examination; pass rates on the AOBOO-HNS certification examination; resident retention rates in the program; percent of graduates completing the program in 36 months; placement of graduates and professional accomplishments of graduates. - 8.2 All evaluations must be signed by the person completing the evaluation, the program director and the resident. - 8.3 The program director or a designee must meet with the resident semiannually to review and document the resident's progress. - 8.4 At the end of each training year, the program director, with faculty input, must determine whether each resident has the necessary qualifications to progress to the next training year or be considered training/program complete. - 8.5 At the end of each training year, the program director, and resident must complete and send an Annual Report to the AOCOO-HNS within thirty (30) days of the completion of the training year.
+The Annual Report consists of: the resident segregated totals (Logs), the program directors report, the professional paper, the Home Study Course verification, and Ophthalmic Knowledge Assessment Program (OKAP) exam scores.
+Delinquent annual reports will not be reviewed until a delinquency fee is paid as determined by the AOCOO-HNS 's administrative policies. - 8.6 The resident must prepare an annual professional paper during the OGME-2, and OGME-3 years of training that is either an original contribution or a case report.
 Original contributions must document original clinical or applied research.
 Case reports must document unusual clinical presentations with newly recognized or rarely reported features.
-The length of the annual professional paper shall be of publishable quality, at least 1500 words, double spaced, and with references required for all material derived from the works of others.
-The annual paper shall be submitted to the AOCOO HNS Council of Medical Education as part of the annual report.

-- 8.7 In lieu of one (1) paper, the resident may submit one (1) of the following alternatives: - 1.
+The length of the annual professional paper shall be of publishable quality, at least 1500 words, double-spaced, and with references required for all material derived from the works of others.
+The annual paper shall be submitted to the AOCOO-HNS Council of Medical Education as part of the annual report. - 8.7 In lieu of one (1) paper, the resident may submit one (1) of the following alternatives: - 1.
 Poster presentation at the AOCOO-HNS annual clinical assembly, which has been reviewed and approved by the program director.
 The poster must be submitted to the AOCOO-HNS Council of Medical Education with picture(s) of the poster and an outline of the contents. - 2.
 Provide documentation of satisfactory completion of a university level statistics course taken in the current or prior year.
 The statistics course must be approved by the AOCOO-HNS Council of Medical Education.